-An abdominal aortic aneurysm is an abnormal enlargement or ballooning of the abdominal aorta, the large blood vessel supplying blood to the abdomen, pelvis and legs.
+An abdominal aortic aneurysm is an abnormal enlargement or ballooning of the abdominal aorta, the large blood vessel supplying blood to the abdomen, pelvis, and legs.

-This is a common aliment.
+This is a common ailment.
 About 4% of us over the age of 65 have an abdominal aortic aneurysm.
-Incredibly, prevalence of these aneurysms has tripled over the past 30 years, probably because our society is getting older.
+Incredibly, the prevalence of these aneurysms has tripled over the past 30 years, probably because our society is getting older.
 The United States Preventive Services Task Force recommends that all men who have ever smoked be screened at least once for abdominal aortic aneurysms between 65 and 75 years of age.

 This is an incredible statistic.
 The best hope of survival in these cases is prompt diagnosis and treatment.
-When an abdominal aortic aneurysm ruptures, the complications that can ensue are a who's who of bad things that can happen to a person: arterial embolism, heart attack, hypovolemic shock, kidney failure, and stroke.
+When an abdominal aortic aneurysm ruptures, the complications that can ensue are a who's who of bad things that can happen: arterial embolism, heart attack, hypovolemic shock, kidney failure, and stroke.

-Accordingly, misdiagnosis of aortic aneurysms often cause severe injury and death.
+Accordingly, misdiagnosis of aortic aneurysms often causes severe injury and death.
 Abdominal aortic aneurysms are the 14th leading cause of death - something few people seem to know, including doctors - in the US.
-It is estimated that 4,500 deaths are attributed to an abdominal aortic aneurysm rupture in the U.S. and an additional 1,400 deaths result from procedures to repair the aneurysm and prevent rupture.
+It is estimated that 4,500 deaths and 5% of sudden deaths - are attributed to an abdominal aortic aneurysm rupture in the U.S. and an additional 1,400 deaths result from procedures to repair an aneurysm and prevent rupture.

 The take-home message is that you can’t dilly-dally with this condition.
 If the doctors don’t identify it quickly and get a patient to the operating room, there is a strong likelihood the patient will die.
 This is outside the box for many doctors who – appropriately in most cases – like to test and test to get their diagnosis straight.
 But if you wait around for a CT scan, you very well may lose the patient.

-According to an article from the Annals of Vascular Surgery, they underscore how important it is to catch these aneurysms quick: “All patients who had extensive diagnostic evaluation lasting more than 5 hours died… the only diagnostic procedure that definitively established aortic aneurysm in all cases was the CT scan.”
+According to an article from the Annals of Vascular Surgery, they underscore how important it is to catch these aneurysms quick: “All patients who had extensive diagnostic evaluation lasting more than 5 hours died… the only diagnostic procedure that definitively established an aortic aneurysm in all cases was the CT scan.”
 The failure to diagnose an abdominal aortic aneurysm is usually because the doctors confuse the condition with something else.
 Often, doctors incorrectly misdiagnosis a kidney condition.

 If you think you have a potential wrongful death medical malpractice claim for someone you loved because the ER doctor or another doctor failed to diagnose an abdominal aortic aneurysm, call 800-553-8082 to discuss your potential case or get a free online case evaluation.Symptoms of Abdominal Aortic Aneurysms